Getting Business Support

 Download our free business plans, marketing plans and a range of free templates to help your thinking:

 This collaborative approach is obviously dependant on the skills of the other members of the peer group (and on the skill of the facilitator!) but the outcomes can be very powerful.
-If you are interested in this approach, it is worth putting effort into considering which peer group matches your profile best, whether those peers are likely to be completely impartial and to see whether the traction of their own business reflects successful support.
+If you are interested in this approach, it is worth putting effort into considering which peer group matches your needs best, whether those peers are likely to be completely impartial and to see whether the traction of their own business reflects successful support.

 Business support thinking from Yorkshire Powerhouse